Unit 2 Ferry Wharf

 The shortage of senior in-house positions throughout 2016 has been a frustrating topic for some.
 How will things change?
 Ultimately, time will tell.
-One would assume (and hope), though, that we’ll soon see more demands for coordinative / strategic advisory work coming in as global businesses in the UK will be looking to future proof their teams through ‘uncertain times’ and, strategically, remain ahead of the game.
+One would assume (and hope), though, that we’ll soon see more demands for coordinative/strategic advisory work coming in as global businesses in the UK will be looking to future-proof their teams through ‘uncertain times’ and, strategically, remain ahead of the game.

-Meanwhile in VAT compliance, things continue to look strong with most of our clients saying they're onboarding more customers / clients than ever!
+Meanwhile, in VAT compliance, things continue to look strong with most of our clients saying they’re onboarding more customers/clients than ever!

-Now seems an excellent time for those with 2-5 years EU VAT experience to explore the market with many businesses reevaluating their salaries and job descriptions to attract these highly demanded compliance specialists.
+Now seems an excellent time for those with 2-5 years of EU VAT experience to explore the market with many businesses reevaluating their salaries and job descriptions to attract these highly demanded compliance specialists.

 And with last week’s High Court ruling against the UK government – stating that MPs must vote on invoking Article 50 of the Lisbon Treaty – this need in the compliance market may continue to rise as the provisional Brexit date of April 2019 is likely to be delayed (and subsequently the UK’s departure from the EU VAT regime).